-All right, so I said I was going to continue with how to have a healthier sleeping environment.
-Last time I talked a lot about mattresses and the common toxic materials they contain.
+How can we make a healthier sleeping environment?
+I posted in the past about mattresses and the common toxic materials they contain.
 I mentioned that IKEA carries some natural alternatives, and we have recently purchased one for my toddler daughter in preparation for her big-girl bed.
 We chose the SULTAN HEGGEDAL natural material spring mattress.
 At $499 for a twin-size, it’s still more costly than a regular old toxic mattress, but as far as I could tell, most other natural mattresses are upwards of $1000, even for a twin-size.
 So if you’re an ecoholic on a budget like me, and in the market for a new bed – I’d go to IKEA to check out their natural options!
 Note: The SULTAN HEGGEDAL is definitely a heavy duty bed – it’s something like 60lb, and is a very deep mattress.
 However, when you lie on it – you will feel wonderful.

 So – on to bedding!
 Before I became a little more informed on the whole living green thing, I thought that down pillows and comforters were the top of the line for bedding.
 So what’s the deal?
 Down filled pillows and comforters: feathers and down are often plucked from birds while they’re still living.
 Ouch.
 And to get them clean to go into the pillows and comforters?
 They get “sterilized with formaldehyde, bleached and sprayed with chemical anti-allergens” (Vasil, Ecoholic Home, p.
 106).
 Ew!
 Who wants to be inhaling that while they sleep?
 If you can’t afford down pillows, a regular old pillow is usually filled with some kind of petroleum-based polyester.
 And memory foam?
 That really nasty polyurethane I talked about in my last post.
 It’s the same thing with the blankets you are covering yourself with and snuggling up under your chin.
 Down or polyester are the most likely fillers.